August 27, 2019

 • availablePermits(): It returns the number of available permits.

 • new Semaphone(no_of_permits, fair): no_of_permits is the initial number of permits available.This value may be negative, in which case releases must occur before any acquires will be granted.
-Where as fair is a boolean value, if set to true semaphore will guarantee first-in first-out granting of permits under contention. i.e It ensures, whichever thread is waiting for the permit for the longest will be given the permit first.
+Where fair is a boolean value, if set to true semaphore will guarantee first-in first-out granting of permits under contention. i.e It ensures, whichever thread is waiting for the permit for the longest will be given the permit first.

 Binary Semaphore